-A photo-essay examining 21st-century seafaring practices, and the laws that have allowed corporations to transform our relationship with the sea.
-Focusing specifically on cruise ships, Flags of Convenience combines text, photographs, and found/historical images to comment on the flawed sociopolitical system that exists on ships, and reveals the backbone of the global tourism industry.
+Flags of Convenience is a photo-essay examining 21st-century seafaring practices, and the laws that have allowed corporations to transform our relationship with the sea.
+Focusing specifically on the modern cruise industry as a symptom of a larger problem, Flags of Convenience combines text, photographs, and found/historical images to comment on the flawed sociopolitical system that exists on ships and hides in the background of the global tourism industry.

 --- archived work ---